 An Indigenous Haven

 41 acres in size, this piece of land boasts a richness in biodiversity and pays attention to the unique beauty of the KwaZulu-Natal landscape.
-It hosts a profusion of endemic plants, a protected wetland area, indigenous grasslands and an abundance of birds, insects and reptiles.
+It hosts a profusion of endemic plants, a beautiful wetland area, indigenous grasslands and an abundance of birds, insects and reptiles.
 Raptors, colourful butterflies, bees and blooming African irises can be spotted almost every day by those who stop to look.
-As we appreciate the beauty around us, we honour our founders, Danie and Judy, whose very own hands were part of the planting, sowing, toiling and transforming of the Campus grounds, and has led to inspiring a deep love for our land.
+As we appreciate the beauty around us, we find humility in honouring Danie and Judy, whose very own hands were part of the planting, sowing, toiling and transforming of the Campus grounds, and has led to inspiring a deep love for our land.

-A Symbiotic Relationship: Focus on iThemba and Waterfall Schools
+Focus on iThemba and Waterfall Schools: Promoting Sustainability in Education

-As co-habitants of the Campus, Waterfall Schools play an integral role in supporting our goal of striving for continued sustainability and longevity.
-Our Campus sustainability model could be described as a value exchange, whereby the Schools benefit from the facilities on Campus, and through their growth and occupation, we receive the benefit of organisational sustainability, thus allowing us to direct 100% of our donor funding to our life-changing iThemba Programmes.
+As co-habitants of the Campus, Waterfall Schools play an integral role in supporting our goal of striving for continued sustainability and longevity as NPO.
+Our Campus sustainability model could be described as a value exchange, whereby the Schools benefit from the facilities on Campus and, through their growth and occupation, we receive the benefit of organisational sustainability, thus allowing us to direct 100% of our donor funding to our life-changing iThemba Programmes.

-For both Focus on iThemba and Waterfall Schools, the importance of ensuring that our overlapping philosophies of investing in and prioritising growth through education is paramount.
-To ensure that these are kept in focus, we co-share three Board Members and work closely together in our iThemba Educare and iThemba Scholars Programmes.
+For both Focus on iThemba and Waterfall Schools, our overlapping philosophies of investing in and prioritising growth through education is paramount.
+To ensure that these are kept in focus, we share three Board Members and work closely together in our iThemba Educare and iThemba Scholars Programmes.

 Conservation on Campus